THE MIDSOUTH COMPUTATIONAL BIOLOGY AND BIOINFORMATICS SOCIETY (MCBIOS)

 The Society membership shall meet annually at a place and time designated by the Board of Directors.
 The Board of Directors may also call Special Meetings of the membership.

 The President shall notify members of Annual Meetings and Special Meetings of the membership as a whole, indicating the place and time of the meeting and, in case of a Special Meeting, the purpose for which the meeting is called.
 Notice of an Annual or Special Meeting shall be distributed not less than ten or more than 60 days before the date of the meeting, provided that the Board may tentatively schedule the date, place and time of the Annual Meeting, and provide notice thereof, more than 60 days before the date of the meeting.

 Section 3.
 Quorum.

-Except as otherwise required by law, ten percent of all of Regular Members entitled to vote at the meeting constitutes a quorum for all purposes at any meeting of the Regular Members.
-In the absence of a quorum at any meeting or any adjournment thereof, a majority of the Regular Members entitled to vote who are present may adjourn such meeting to another place, date or time.
+Ten percent of all of the Members at the meeting constitutes a quorum for all purposes at any meeting of the Members.
+In the absence of a quorum at any meeting or any adjournment thereof, a majority of the Members entitled to vote who are present may adjourn such meeting to another place, date or time.

 Section 5.
 No Proxy Voting.